 No bio available.

-Marjie M. Nielsen is Director of the Ex-Offender Advocacy Program for the Chicago Legal Clinic, Inc., where she concentrates in criminal records and family law.
-Ms. Nielson received the Public Interest Law Initiative (PILI) Intern Alumni Award in 2013.
-She received her B.A. from Northwestern University and her J.D. from Northwestern University School of Law.
+Marjie M. Nielsen is the Managing Attorney at Next Step Legal Services in Chicago, where she focuses on criminal records relief and family law.
+She is a member of the Chicago Bar Association and has been a presenter at the IICLE® Criminal Law Short Course.
+She received the Public Interest Law Initiative (PILI) Intern Alumni Award in 2013.
+Ms. Nielsen received her B.A. in English and Political Science from Northwestern University and her J.D. from Northwestern University School of Law.

 Michael Sweig is a criminal justice reform lobbyist, teacher, speaker, and the founder of the nonprofit Citizens’ Institute for Law and Public Policy.
 He is a coauthor of the amicus brief on behalf of the Citizens’ Institute for Law and Public Policy, In re Application of Joseph V. Libretti, Jr., which was decided October 22, 2015; an author and principal lobbyist of P.A.
 98-1114, the Incentivized Education and Family Support for Community Corrections Amendments, signed into law August 26, 2014; and coauthor of “Moving the Box” by Executive Order in Illinois, a law review article published by DePaul Journal for Social Justice in 2010.
 Mr. Sweig was a finalist for the 2013 and 2014 International Redemption and Justice Award, and in September 2010 was appointed by Illinois Senate President John Cullerton to the Illinois Criminal Justice Information Authority Task Force on Inventorying Employment Restrictions.
 He is a member of the Academy of Legal Studies in Business, International Law Section, and a Reviewer for American Business Law Journal.
 Mr. Sweig received his B.A. from the University of California, Santa Cruz, and his J.D. from De Paul University College of Law.